By Yosemite Mariposa County Tourism Bureau

-Surrounded by this kaleidoscope of blue sky, white peaks and evergreen everywhere, visitors to Yosemite Mariposa are treated to an ample dusting of winter activities yet one is always a waffle-step ahead “” snowshoeing.
-Snowshoeing Yosemite allows intrepid excursionists and frolicking families alike to venture off-the-beaten-path, enjoy some invigorating exercise and, most importantly, get inspired during the Park’s least visited season.
+Surrounded by blue sky, white peaks, and evergreen everywhere, visitors to Yosemite Mariposa are treated to an ample dusting of winter activities yet one is always a waffle-step ahead – snowshoeing.
+Snowshoeing Yosemite provides adventurous explorers and playful families with the opportunity to explore uncharted trails, partake in rejuvenating physical activity, and, above all, find inspiration during the park’s most tranquil and underexplored season.

 Winter in Yosemite Mariposa holds a special beauty.
 Glimmering yet moody, excitable yet serene, kinetic yet motionless like the crystal-clear water that trickles down the vertical granite face of El Capitan and freezes overnight.
 Winter here just feels different.
 On New Year’s Day, 1872, soon after Yosemite was designated as public land, John Muir sent a dispatch to the people back home thus beginning a new era of tourism for one of the world’s most beautiful mountain wildernesses:

-Yosemite Mariposa is Cloud Nine for visitors who want snowshoe routes that are tried and true.
-Here are some of our favorites:
+Yosemite is a paradise for visitors seeking well-established snowshoe trails.
+Here are some of our top picks:

 Mariposa Grove of Giant Sequoias

-With a number of trail options and designated parking, this is snowshoe Yosemite at its best.
+With a number of trail options and designated parking, snowshoing doesn’t get much better than at Mariposa Grove of Giant Sequoias.
 Start near the South Entrance of the Park and wind your way through the tranquil paradise to see such evergreen icons as the Grizzly Giant (3,000 years old) and the Fallen Monarch, or continue to the Upper Grove for such stately specimens as the Clothespin Tree and the fallen Wawona Tunnel Tree.

 Dewey Point/Glacier Point Road